Monday, December 19, 2016

 The tiniest pieces are tucked into the corner.

 Nearly all of the exterior of the Narcissus are wooden components that are what we today generally call "vintage" or "old growth" poplar.
 The Narcissus and its three sisters, Laconia (NH) Car Company-built, wooden interurbans were constructed in 1912.
 Poplar was a lightweight, inexpensive wood, that was readily available in the local market.
-We are very fortunate to have Rousseau Reclaimed, a local supplier for recycled lumber, be able to supply the vintage poplar to us in so many different widths and thicknesses.
+We are very fortunate to have Rousseau Reclaimed, a local supplier of recycled lumber, be able to supply the vintage poplar to us in so many different widths and thicknesses.

 Vintage poplar from a bank barn in Akron, PA, stacked in the